Relfos/neo-lux/README.md

 **NEO Lux** was developed to provide an easy way to interact with Smart Contracts in the NEO blockchain using C#.

-A full node is not necessary, but you can have one running locally and connect to it using NEO Lux.
+It is not necessary to run a full node, because NEO Lux connects to [Neon DB](https://github.com/CityOfZion/neon-wallet-db), which is the same API used by the [Neon wallet](https://github.com/CityOfZion/neon-wallet/).

 ## Compatibility